A bijective proof and generalization of Siladi\'c's Theorem: Preliminaries

 for the parts with primary colors and

-for the parts with secondary colors, whose length and color are defined exactly by \eqref{div}, and whose upper and lower halves are defined by \eqref{half}.
+for the parts with secondary colors, whose size and color are defined exactly by \eqref{div}, and upper and whose lower halves are defined by \eqref{half}.
 We can then define the usual order $>_c$ described in \eqref{odd} and use the lemmas of \Sct{cdtdif} as definitions of $\gg_c$.
+We now explicitly state the generalization of Siladi\'c's theorem \begin{theo} Let $\mathcal{C}(u_1,\dots,u_m,n)$ denote the set of partitions of $n$ with $u_k$ distinct primary parts in parts $\mathcal{O}'$ with color $a_k$.
+Let $\mathcal{D}(u_1,\dots,u_m,n)$ denote the set of partitions of $n$ with parts in $\mathcal{O}'\cup \mathcal{E}'$ satisfying the minimal difference condition defined by $\gg_c$ in \eqref{oo}, \eqref{oe}, \eqref{eo} and \eqref{ee}, and with $u_i$ equal to the number of parts colored by $a_i$, $a_ia_j$ or $a_ja_i$ with $i\neq j$, plus twice the number of parts colored by $a_i^2$.
+We then have